Installer

 Transport tariff

-Like any commodity, electricity must be transported to your Site.
-Grid operators bill for this service.
+Like any commodity, electricity must be transported to your site.
+Distribution system operators (DSO) bill for this service.

 The transport tariff includes several components:

-- The local grid, which is entirely managed by your DSO.
+- The local grid, entirely managed by your Distribution system operator (DSO).

 - The national grid, managed by Swissgrid.

-- Transport solidarity costs: introduced in 2026, this element amounts to 0.5 ct./kWh.
-It is used to finance work on local grids and to provide temporary support to certain industries.
+- Solidarity transport costs: introduced in 2026, this component amounts to 0.5 ct./kWh.
+It is used to fund work on local grids and to provide temporary support to certain industries.

 - System services: Services billed by Swissgrid to maintain the balance and stability of the electricity grid.
 This service is 0.27 ct./kWh in 2026.

-All these fees are levies collected by Swissgrid, which is responsible for them.
+All these levies are charges collected by Swissgrid, which is responsible for them.
 They are all subject to VAT.

 Power

-Depending on your tariff product, your Site may also be billed on the maximum Power demand of your installation.
-In the event of high demand, your DSO must adapt its infrastructure to provide the necessary power.
+Depending on your tariff product, your site may also be billed on the maximum peak power drawn by your installation.
+In case of high demand, your Distribution system operator (DSO) must adapt its infrastructure to provide the necessary power.

-For some DSOs, every time the maximum power increases, it becomes the reference for the entire year.
-The DSO then re-bills previous periods with the new value.
+For some Distribution system operator (DSO), each time the maximum power increases, it becomes the reference for the entire year.
+The Distribution system operator (DSO) then re-bills previous periods using the new value.

-For other DSOs, only the monthly power peak is billed.
+For other Distribution system operator (DSO), only the monthly power peak is billed.

 Metering tariff

-This tariff, introduced in 2026, covers the costs related to your electricity meter: its installation and its reading.
-In the case of an RCP, there is in principle only one DSO meter billed: the Input meter.
+This tariff, introduced in 2026, covers the costs related to your electricity meter: its installation and reading.
+In the case of an RCP, there is generally only one Distribution system operator (DSO) meter billed: the input meter.

-Prices vary depending on the voltage, the type of meter, and your DSO:
+Prices vary depending on the voltage, the type of meter, and your Distribution system operator (DSO):

 - Low voltage (LV) meter <80 amps